 Should you rinse poultry after brining?

 Yes.
-Rinse off excess surface salt and pat the poultry completely dry before cooking.
+Even though you don’t need to wash raw chicken, it helps to rinse off excess surface salt after brining and pat the poultry completely dry before cooking.
 For the crispiest skin, allow the chicken or turkey to air-dry in the refrigerator before it goes on the cooker.

 Basic Poultry Brine